neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 :current.attributes: (:ref:`Neos_Fusion__Attributes`) Attributes for current state

-.. note:: The ``items`` of the ``Menu`` are internally calculated with the prototype :ref:`Neos_Neos__MenuItems` which you can use directly aswell.
+.. note:: The ``items`` of the ``Menu`` are internally calculated with the prototype :ref:`Neos_Neos__MenuItems` which you can use directly as well.

 Menu item properties:
 ^^^^^^^^^^^^^^^^^^^^^